bitspittle/racketeer/limp/README.md

 A variable is a value tagged with a name.

-You can register these directly into the environment or, if you installed the `SetMethod` into the environment, a user can define a variable using syntax like `set '$example 123`
+You can register these directly into the environment using `env.storeValue("\$example", 123)`.
+Or, if you added the `SetMethod` into the environment, a user can define a variable using syntax like `set '$example 123`

 By convention, when you define a variable, you should prepend it with a `$`, for readability.
 However, it's not strictly required you do so.